Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

-We want to apply the other theory for higher-dimensional cases.
-That is to say, we try to approach via the deformation theory of linear differential equations.
-This theory was initiated by R.Fuchs, who obtained the sixth Painlev\'e equation from deformation of a second-order Fuchsian type equation with four singular points \cite{F}.
 Non-Fuchsian equations are derived from Fuchsian equations by degeneration such as confluence of singular points.
 These limit procedures induce degenerations of the Painlev\'e equations \cite{G,JM}.

+Here the symbol in the upper half of each box stands for the Poincar\'e rank of singular points of corresponding linear equation.
+For example, ``2+1+1" indicates that there are one irregular singular point of the Poincar\'e rank 1 and two regular singular points of Poincar\'e rank 0 (that is, regular singularity).
+See subsection 1.3.

 In the scheme above, we only considered confluence processes.
-If we also consider degenerations of Jordan canonical forms of principal parts of coefficient matrices, the degeneration scheme becomes as follows:
+If we also consider degenerations of Jordan canonical forms of principal parts of coefficient matrices of linear equations, the degeneration scheme becomes as follows:

 This scheme was obtained by Ohyama and Okumura \cite{OO}.
 Newly added parts require Puiseux series for formal solutions of corresponding linear equations.
 We say that such equations are of ramified type, and distinguish from the unramified case.

-From now on, we use the term ``Painlev\'e-type equations" for nonlinear equations derived by generalized isomonodromic deformations of linear differential equations.
-There are two problems when we want to use corresponding linear equations for the classification of Painlev\'e-type equations.
-One of the problems is the fact that there are more than one corresponding linear equations for one Painlev\'e-type equation.
-The other problem is the fact that the number of linear equations that we should consider is not finite, if we do not limit the sizes of linear equations.

-However, transformation theory of linear equations has developed, and now we can conquer these problems.
-Katz's two transformations called middle convolution and addition are important, and they preserve corresponding Painlev\'e-type equations \cite{Kt,DR,HF}.
-If we fix the number of parameters corresponding to the dimension of phase spaces of Painlev\'e-type equations, Fuchsian equations fall into finite types of equations by the two transformations.
-In particular, when phase space is 4-dimensional, equation is equivalent to one of the 13-types via Katz's transformations.
-There are four non-trivial Painlev\'e-type equations corresponding to these linear equations.
-These deformation equations are expressed in forms of Hamiltonians \cite{S3}.

-There are also several interesting works attempting to construct a similar theory for non-Fuchsian equations \cite{A,B,Hr,Kwk,Y}.
-However, we do not take this way; we apply classification of Fuchsian equations and consider degeneration to classify Painlev\'e-type equations.
+We only treat unramified cases in this paper.